 Using keywordsAlso known as: smart search, keyword search, search strategies

-- help students to develop and apply problem-solving and research skills
+- helps students to develop and apply problem-solving and research skills

-- support the implementation of research or online inquiry tasks across learning areas.
+- supports the implementation of research or online inquiry tasks across learning areas.

 How to use with ICT